meshmixer/mm-api/README.md

 If you received a .zip file, then \distrib\python and \python_osx may already exist.
 In this case you do not need Visual Studio or XCode, simply a Python 2.7 interpreter.
+*Currently we only include a 32-bit libary for Windows.*

 C++ Details